Medical Indemnity Fund

 Frequently Asked Questions

 This guidance is provided for informational purposes.
-Regulations will be issued by the Commissioner of Health.
+Regulations have been issued by the Commissioner of Health.
 In the unlikely case of a conflict between this FAQ and any regulations issued by the Commissioner of Health, the regulations would prevail.

 1. What is the Medical Indemnity Fund and why was it created?

-For the purpose of the Fund, a “birth-related neurological injury” is an injury to the brain or spinal cord as the result of a deprivation of oxygen or mechanical injury that occurred in the course of labor, delivery or resuscitation, or by the provision or non-provision of other medical services during delivery admission that rendered the infant with a permanent and substantial motor impairment or with a developmental disability.
+For the purpose of the Fund, a "birth-related neurological injury" is an injury to the brain or spinal cord as the result of a deprivation of oxygen or mechanical injury that occurred in the course of labor, delivery or resuscitation, or by the provision or non-provision of other medical services during delivery admission that rendered the infant with a permanent and substantial motor impairment or with a developmental disability.

-The Fund will pay or reimburse costs necessary to meet the health care needs of a “qualified plaintiff” as determined by a physician, physician assistant or nurse practitioner, and as otherwise defined by the Commissioner of Health in regulation, that are incurred for:
+The Fund will pay or reimburse "qualifying health care costs" necessary to meet the health care needs of a "qualified plaintiff" as determined by a physician, physician assistant or nurse practitioner, and as otherwise defined by the Commissioner of Health in regulation.
+Examples of qualifying health care costs include:

 - medical treatment

 - hospital-based care